rknarayan123/Cyber-Security-task_Elevate-Labs/Task-4/Readme.md

 6. What are common firewall mistakes?
 7. How does a firewall improve network security?
 8. What is NAT in firewalls?

+## Outcome: Learnt what is firewall and how to setup a rules in firewall and a network traffic filtering.